Hollywood is fascinated with medieval times. Mainly, these films are period drama that deals with historical figures and interprets historical events.

 16/25.
 Outlaw King (2018, Netflix)

-This medieval movie follows the rebellion of Scottish warrior turned King Robert the Bruce against the English army.
+This medieval movie follows the Scottish rebellion turned warrior-King Robert the Bruce against the English army.
 Robert the Bruce is declared an outlaw after rebelling against the rule of King Edward I of England, with the climax of the film taking place at the Battle of Loudoun Hill in 1307.
-When thinking of an actor to portray Robert the Bruce, Chris Pine would not have been many people’s first choice.
-However, it was an excellent performance.

 15/25.
 The King (2019, Netflix)